Arch of the Viceroys

-The Arch of the Viceroys, also known as Viceroy's Arch, was erected in 1599 in Goa, India, by Viceroy Francisco da Gama.
-They were erected to commemorate Vasco da Gama’s arrival in India in 1498.
-The arch was located near the Mandovi River.
-It acted as a ceremonial gate for Portuguese viceroys entering their colonial capital of India, Old Goa.
-They are constructed with black laterite stone and stands at 12 meters tall with a statue of Vasco da Gama above the key stone.It acted as a gate for the Adil Shah Palace, which served as the home of the Goa Legislative Assembly.
-The arch was collapsed in 1948 and was rebuilt in 1954.
+The Arch of the Viceroys (Portuguese: Arco dos Vice-Reis), also known as Viceroy's Arch, was erected in 1599 in Goa, India, by Viceroy Francisco da Gama.
+It was erected to commemorate the discovery of the sea route to India by Vasco da Gama.
+It was constructed with black laterite stone and stands at 12 meters tall with a statue of Vasco da Gama above the key stone.

+The arch was built over one of the five principal gates to the ancient fortified City of Goa.
+On these fortifications was situated the Palace of the fortress or the Vice-Reis palace, a lofty edifice that lied directly above this arch.
+It was the seat of the government and the viceregal residence until 1695.
+The fortifications along with the palace fell into ruins following the abandonment of the city, and were demolished during the late 1820’s.
+Today nothing hints at the presence of that magnificent edifice, as is the case of most civil buildings in the city.

+The arch collapsed in 1948 and was rebuilt in 1954.
 It is now guarded by the Archaeological Survey of India (ASI) as a national treasure and is located alongside Old Goa’s World Heritage Site with churches as part of Monument of National Importance in Goa.